MistaSee/ChatGP-TA/README.md

-# ChatGP-TA: Your Personalized AI Teaching Assistant
+# AI-TA: Your Personalized AI Teaching Assistant

-ChatGP-TA is a powerful AI Teaching Assistant designed to assist educators in managing their classrooms and enhancing their teaching experience.
+AI-TA is a powerful AI Teaching Assistant designed to assist educators in managing their classrooms and enhancing their teaching experience.
 It's built on OpenAI's GPT-4 model and offers a range of features including lesson planning, test creation, behaviour management advice, and more.

 ## Features